-We believe that our cash balance is adequate to fund our basic budgeted operations into the third quarter of 2023.
-However, our future results of operations involve significant risks and uncertainties.
+We have incurred losses since inception in devoting substantially all of our efforts toward research and development.
+During the three months ended March 31, 2023, we generated a net loss of approximately \$8.6 million, and used approximately \$7.2 million in cash for operations.
+We expect that we will continue to generate operating losses for the foreseeable future.
+As of March 31, 2023, our consolidated cash balance was approximately \$12.7 million.
+We believe our cash balance as of March 31, 2023 is adequate to fund our basic budgeted operations into the fourth quarter of 2023.
 Our ability to execute our operating plan beyond that time depends on our ability to obtain additional funding via the sale of equity and/or debt securities, a strategic transaction or otherwise.
 We plan to actively pursue all available financing alternatives; however, there can be no assurance that we will obtain the necessary funding.
-Other than the uncertainties regarding our ability to obtain additional funding, there are currently no known trends, demands, commitments, events or uncertainties that are likely to materially affect our liquidity.
+Other than the uncertainties regarding our ability to obtain additional funding and our ability to meet the continued listing standards of Nasdaq, there are currently no known trends, demands, commitments, events or uncertainties that are likely to materially affect our liquidity.